MGentieu/dl_project/README.md

 ### **3. Project Tracks (Choose One)**

-Select **one** of the following engineering tracks.
+Select **all** of the following engineering tracks.
 Each track description below details the datasets, required metrics, and relevant course chapters.

 -   #### **Track A: Computer Vision - Image Classification**
     -   **Business Case:** Develop a model for automated quality control or retail product categorization.